 The application has been started and linked to a lead, and now the lead has submitted his answers to the application.
-Here's how to work through his answers.
-You can also communicate with the applicant via Application Questions.
+Here's how to work through his answers to help your office come to a decision on whether to accept his application.

 But first, some basics...

 Applications > Summary gives you an overview of all the applications in your system.
 Use the filter to update the report.
+Names with next to them are not linked to a person yet; here's how to link applications to leads.
 The default filter view shows you:

-- All applications that are In progress or submitted (for Admissions Admin users)
+- For Admissions Admin users, all applications that are In progress or submitted (for Admissions Admin users).

-- Applications for whom you are listed as the representative and are In progress or submitted (for non-admin Admissions users)
+- For non-Admissions Admin users, applications for whom you are listed as the representative and are In progress or submitted.

 Click Actions to: